Bonnie Stern Food News

 Time: 7:30 pm EST

-Anna and I are so excited to be doing a Passover dessert cooking class online with The Nosher in mid-April.
-Stay tuned for when and how to register.
+Anna and I are so excited to be doing a Passover dessert cooking class online with The Nosher this month.

 FOGO ISLAND AND ST. JOHN’S FOOD TOUR & BOOK CLUB